rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 to **$container['errorHandlerClass']**, **$container['notFoundHandlerClass']** and
-**$container['notAllowedHandlerClass']** in order to make the `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler` class the handler for HTTP 404, 405 and 500 errors in our application.
+**$container['notAllowedHandlerClass']** in order to make the `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler` class the handler for HTTP 404, 405 and 500 errors in our app.

 Next, we add the value (**`'\\MovieCatalog\\Controllers\\'`**) to the **$container['namespaces_for_controllers']** array in the dependencies file.